 Brief details of the key European Directives concerned with the design, construction and supply of products when placed on the EEA market are provided, together with links to the Directives and relevant guidance.

-Note: a number of NLF alignment Directives have recently come into force concerning electrical equipment (2014/35/EC), pressure equipment (2014/68/EC), simple pressure vessels (2014/29/EC), equipment for use in potentially explosive atmospheres (ATEX 2014/34/EC), lifts (2014/33/EC) and civil explosives (2014/28/EC).
-These replace the existing Directives, as described below, for these topic areas (LVD, PED, SPVD, ATEX, Lifts & Explosives).
+A number of NLF (New Legislative Framework) alignment Directives have recently come into force which replace the existing Directives, as described below, for these topic areas (LVD, PED, SPVD, ATEX, Lifts & Explosives).
 Products manufactured under the old Directives and already available for sale may continue to be made available on the market until the existing stocks run out.
-However, new products within scope of these NLF alignment Directives should now comply with the provisions of these new Directives when placed on the European single market.
+However, new products within scope of these NLF alignment Directives should now comply with the provisions of these new Directives when placed on the single market.

-Most new machinery is covered by Electrical and Electronic Engineering Industries (EEI) (as amended in relation to machinery for applying pesticides by 2009/127/EC).
+Most new machinery is covered by the Machinery Directive 2006/42/EC (as amended in relation to machinery for applying pesticides by 2009/127/EC).
 These Directives are implemented by the Supply of Machinery (Safety) Regulations.
 The exceptions are listed at Annex 1 of the Directive (eg certain electrical equipment, etc), or where other Directives cover the machinery in question instead of the Machinery Directive.
 These other Directives include:

 Some products which are machinery may also be covered by other Directives in addition to the Machinery Directive, including: